ebrooksbgc/time_tracker_bgc/README.md

 seeds the minimum data needed to use the app.
 The database is intentionally excluded from Git.

+To load the example data, open **Setup** in the web app and click **Import official hackathon workbook**.
+This imports the example partners, projects, and other reference data from the included workbook.

 ## Using the app

 1. Select a partner from **Work as partner**.